 The last and final step is to indicate the grading periods to which the rubric applies.
 For example, if a class only meets for one semester, the grading period should be set to that specific semester in order for the right qualitative grades to be created for the correct grading period.
 To set the appropriate grading period per rubric, go to the “Courses” section at the top of the Qualitative Configuration Tool, which displays a list of all courses and classes with their assigned criteria.
 Filtering options such as school level, grading method, and more are available at the top of the Course page to help narrow down the list.

 To indicate which grading period to use for the rubric, click on the desired course name.
 Use the dropdown menu at the top to select the desired grading period group.
 Indicate which grading period to which the rubric criteria will apply by selecting the checkbox under that grading period.
 This creates grade records for each student enrolled in the class.
-For example, if a rubric should be used for grading across all grading periods, than every box under that course should be selected.
+For example, if a rubric should be used for grading across all grading periods, then every box under that course should be selected.

 Disassociating Rubrics from Courses

 Any change to Rubric Criteria, Rubrics, and Rubric Categories, (e.g., changing the description or order) will affect historical report cards.
-However, rubrics can be disassociated from courses and marked as obsolete without affecting previous years’ report cards.
+However, rubrics can be disassociated from courses and marked as archived without affecting previous years’ report cards.

 Qualitative Configuration in Axiom